A robust, adaptive M-estimator for pointwise estimation in heteroscedastic regression: Introduction

 What is the main idea behind our approach?
-Consider the estimation of $ t^0\in\bR $ in the translation model $ \cY\sim g(\cdot -t^0) $ for a probability density $g$.
-The M-estimator $ \hat t $ of $ t^0 $ corresponding to the contrast $\rho(\cdot)$ and the sample $ \cY_1,\ldots,\cY_n $ of $ \cY $ is then
+Consider the estimation of $ t^0\in\bR$ in the translation model $ \cY\sim g(\cdot-t^0) $ for a probability density $g$.
+The M-estimator $ \hat t $ of $ t^0 $ corresponding to the contrast $\rho(\cdot)$ and the sample $ \cY_1,\ldots,\cY_n $ of $ \cY$ is then

-It holds that (see \cite{Huber64, Huber81, Huber_Ronchetti09})
+It holds that (see \cite{Huber64,Huber81,Huber_Ronchetti09})

-$ G $ is the distribution of $\cY-t^0$, $ \rho'(\cdot) $ and $ \rho''(\cdot) $ are the first and second derivatives of the contrast $\rho(\cdot)$, and $ \cL $ indicates convergence in law.
-In other words, $ \hat t $ is asymptotically normal with asymptotic variance $\op{AV}$.
+$ G $ is the distribution of $\cY-t^0$, $ \rho'(\cdot) $ and $ \rho''(\cdot) $ are the first and second derivatives of the contrast $\rho(\cdot)$, and $ \cL$ indicates convergence in law.
+In other words, $ \hat t $ is asymptotically normal with asymptotic variance $\mathrm{AV}$.
 This result suggests that an optimal estimator is obtained by minimizing the asymptotic variance.
-Moreover, the {Cr\'{a}mer-Rao Inequality} and (see \cite{Huber64}) where $ I(\cdot) $ is the {Fisher information} and the infimum is taken over all twice differentiable contrasts, imply that this M-estimator is efficient.
-Huber proposed in \cite[Proposal 3]{Huber64} to minimize an estimate of the above asymptotic variance (since the distribution $G$ is not available in practice) over the family of Huber contrasts (their definition is given below).
-He also conjectured that the corresponding estimator is minimax for certain contamination models (see Section A.1 in appendix).
-More recently, in \cite{Arcones05}, an M-estimator with a contrast that minimizes an estimate of the asymptotic variance was introduced for the parametric model, its asymptotic normality was proved, and especially Huber contrasts indexed by their scale and a family of $\ell_p$ losses were considered.\\
+Moreover, the {Cr\'{a}mer--Rao Inequality} and (see \cite{Huber64})

+where $ I(\cdot) $ is the {Fisher information} and the infimum is taken over all twice differentiable contrasts, imply that this M-estimator is efficient.
+Huber proposed in \cite{Huber64}, Proposal 3, to minimize an estimate of the above asymptotic variance (since the distribution $G$ is not available in practice) over the family of Huber contrasts (their definition is given below).
+He also conjectured that the corresponding estimator is minimax for certain contamination models (for more details, see Section A.1 in the arXiv version).
+More recently, in \cite{Arcones05}, an M-estimator with a contrast that minimizes an estimate of the asymptotic variance was introduced for the parametric model, its asymptotic normality was proved, and especially Huber contrasts indexed by their scale and a family of $\ell_p$ losses were considered.